linasdev/ross-docs/language/statements/LET.md

 A `let` statement in `ross-dsl` declares a [state](../../data_handling/STATE.md) variable.
 It can be modified by state modifying filters and can be used for both matching and event production.

 ## Example
-Here we a state variable and set it equal to false.
+Here we declare a state variable and set it equal to false.
 We later change this variable on button pressed and button released events.
 This maintains the current state of a button input:
 ```
 let button_pressed = false;